oatlog/oatlog/doc/proposal/main.typ

 &"then " &w = "add"(a, b)\ // create node
 &        &z = "mul"(w, c)\ // create node, union
 $
-which could be generated into
+which could be generated into (pseudocode)
 ```rust
 for (x1, a, c1) in egraph.table_mul.iter() {
     for (y1, b, c2) in egraph.table_mul.iter() {